-- Section 5 of this chapter: "Your medical care: How to ask for a coverage decision or make an appeal" - Section 6 of this chapter: "How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon" - Section 7 of this chapter: "How to ask us to keep covering certain medical services if you think your coverage is ending too soon" (Applies to only these services: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)
+- Section 5 of this chapter: Your medical care: How to ask for a coverage decision or make an appeal - Section 6 of this chapter: How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon

+• Section 7 of this chapter: How to ask us to keep covering certain medical services if you think your coverage is ending too soon (Applies to only these services: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)

-If you're not sure which section you should be using, please call Your Quartz Champion Service Team.
+If you're not sure which section you should be using, please call your Quartz Champion Service Team.
 You can also get help or information from government organizations such as your SHIP.